mrbuilder1961/mrbuilder1961.github.io/README.md

 - Ad section is gone
 - Small text changes (mostly shortenings) here and there
 - Shimmer info that renders dynamically (when certain critera is met)
-- Error messages will be shown when the game fails to load
+- Error messages will be shown when the game fails to load [currently broken]
+- An ascension upgrade helper for knowing what upgrades to save up for [currently a WIP]

 Useable [here](https://mrbuilder1961.github.io), play responsibly!